 - Financing Activities: It covers the money received from or paid to creditors, lenders and investors.
 These activities bring about changes in the size and composition of the owner’s equity and borrowings of the company.
 It anticipates claims on future cash flows.

 Format of Cash Flow Statement (Indirect Method)

 Also Read: Difference Between Cash Flow and Fund Flow

 Key Differences Between Income Statement and Cash Flow Statement

-- Depreciation is considered in the income statement, but the same is excluded from cash flow statement because it is a non-cash item.
+- At the time of preparing the income statement, we will include depreciation.
+But, the same is excluded from the cash flow statement because it is a non-cash item.

-The preparation of the income statement and the cash flow statement is mandatory for all business organisations.
-The two statements are used by the readers (stakeholders, i.e. creditors, investors, suppliers, competitors, employees, etc.) of financial statement to know about the company’s performance, stability and solvency position.
-These statements are also used for the purpose of internal and tax audit.
+All in all, the preparation of the income statement and the cash flow statement are mandatory for all business organisations.
+The two statements are of great use to the interested parties, i.e. creditors, investors, suppliers, competitors, employees, etc. This is because it helps to know about the company’s performance, stability and solvency position.